Pence distances himself from Trump as he eyes 2024 campaign

 Still, early polls show that Trump remains the decisive favorite among GOP voters if he chooses to mount another run.
 Without Trump in the race, Florida Gov. Ron DeSantis so far appears to be the early favorite.

-Other potential candidates are trying to make similar moves as they deliver high-profile speeches and visit early-voting states.
+Other potential candidates are trying to make similar moves.
 Mike Pompeo, who served as Trump’s CIA director and secretary of state, for instance, recently traveled to Taiwan and met with Taiwanese President Tsai Ing-wen, while Sen. Tom Cotton of Arkansas, in a high-profile speech at the Reagan Library, praised Trump’s record while also criticizing him for signing bipartisan criminal justice reform legislation.

+Former New Jersey Gov. Chris Christie, speaking Monday at Saint Anselm College’s New Hampshire Institute of Politics, a frequent stop for presidential candidates, continued to offer his own criticism of Trump, slamming those who have spoken admiringly of Russian President Vladimir Putin and calling Trump “dead wrong about the election.”

+“It’s over, everybody.
+You know the reason I know?
+Joe Biden is sleeping in Donald Trump’s bed,” Christie said.
+“And we need as a party to move forward.
+We can’t look backwards.
+We can’t be a party of vindictiveness and vendettas.
+We cannot be a party of settling scores ‘for me.’
+We have to be a party of creating opportunity and inspiration ’for us.’″

 Pence so far has been coy about his plans for the future.
 Asked on Fox Business whether he intended to run, Pence said all his focus currently is on 2022.